 Oh...hai!
 I'm Tera (obviously).

 I am a passionate person.
 I laugh hard and I cry hard.
 I am also ridiculously curious, always trying to learn something new.
-I’ve spent years figuring out how to cohesively blend my many passions into something of value I can share with others.
 Here's the long and the short of where my curiosity has taken me and how it has shaped my approach to teaching.

 Creating food plans and supplement regimens just didn’t seem like the answer.
 It is a piece to a huge puzzle, but something didn't feel right in knowing there was more and not addressing it.